MichealAPI/PotionBlacklist/README.md

 # Usage

+* To use the plugin, make sure to place it inside the plugins folder of your Server.

 * To grant a player the ability to drink potions, use the command ```/potion unblacklist [player]```.
 Replace **[player]** with the desired player's username.

 * To prevent a player from consuming potions, use the command ```/potion blacklist [player]```.
 Again, replace **[player]** with the username of the player you wish to blacklist.